Malik Kafur's invasion of the Pandya kingdom: Return to Delhi

 Lilatilakam, a 14th-century Sanskrit treatise written by an unknown author, states that a general named Vikrama Pandya defeated the Muslims.
 Based on this, some historians believe that Vikrama Pandya, an uncle of Vira and Sundara, defeated Malik Kafur's army.
 However, the identification of this Vikrama Pandya as the brother of Maravarman Kulashekhara is not supported by historical evidence.
-The Vikrama Pandya mentioned in Lilatilakam appears to have defeated another Muslim army during 1365-70 as a prince; he ascended the Pandya throne much later, in 1401.
+The Vikrama Pandya mentioned in Lilatilakam appears to have defeated another Muslim army during 1365–70 as a prince; he ascended the Pandya throne much later, in 1401.

 By late April 1311, the rains had obstructed the operations of the Delhi forces, and the generals received the news that the defenders had assembled a large army against them.
 Kafur, who had already collected a huge amount of wealth from Hoysala and Pandya kingdoms, determined that it was futile to pursue the Pandya king.
 Therefore, he decided to return to Delhi.
 According to Alauddin Khalji's courtier and chronicler Amir Khusrau, the Delhi army had captured 512 elephants, 5,000 horses and 500 manns of gold and precious stones by the end of its southern campaign against the Hoysalas and the Pandyas.
 According to the exaggerated account of the later writer Ziauddin Barani (a writer who wrote during the Tughluq era), the loot included 612 elephants; 20,000 horses; and 96,000 manns of gold.
 Barani describes this seizure of wealth as the greatest one since the Muslim capture of Delhi.

 The army started its return journey on 25 April 1311.
 In Delhi, Alauddin held a public court (darbar) at Siri on 19 October 1311, to welcome Malik Kafur and other officers of the army.
 He gave 0.5 to 4 manns of gold to his various nobles and Amirs.

 Aftermath

 After Kafur's departure, the Pandya brothers resumed their conflict.
 This conflict resulted in the defeat of Sundara Pandya, who decided to seek Alauddin's assistance.
-With help of Alauddin's forces, he was able to re-establish his rule in the South Arcot region by 1314.
+With the help of Alauddin's forces, he was able to re-establish his rule in the South Arcot region by 1314.
 Later, during the reign of Alauddin's son Qutb ud din Mubarak Shah, the Delhi general Khusro Khan raided the Pandya territories.
 The northern part of the Pandya kingdom was captured by the Muslims over the next two decades: it first came under the control of the Tughluq dynasty, and later became part of the short-lived Madurai Sultanate.
 However, the southernmost part of the Pandya territory remained independent.